TouchDesigner/TouchEngine-UE/README.md

 You can now get started and use the plugin in Unreal Engine.

+> Note: When packaging a project that uses the plugin, you can save packaging time by disabling unnecessary Windows shader targets in the project's targeted RHIs / shader formats.
+Uncheck DX11 and Vulkan (SM5 and SM6).

 * [Getting Started](docs/getting-started.md)
 * [Main features](docs/main-features.md)
 * [How To-s](docs/how-tos.md)